pjcj/Perl-Critic-PJCJ/README.md

 ## Description

-This distribution provides Perl::Critic policies that help maintain consistent and readable string quoting conventions in Perl code.
-It includes policies for both simple string quoting (single vs double quotes) and optimal delimiter selection for quote-like operators.
+This distribution provides a Perl::Critic policy that helps maintain consistent and readable string quoting conventions in Perl code.
+It combines rules for both simple string quoting (single vs double quotes) and optimal delimiter selection for quote-like operators.

-## Policies
+## Policy

-### Perl::Critic::Policy::ValuesAndExpressions::RequireDoubleQuotedStrings
+### Perl::Critic::Policy::ValuesAndExpressions::UseConsistentQuoting

-This policy requires that "simple" strings use double quotes rather than single quotes.
-A simple string is one that contains no double quote characters (") and no at-sign (@) characters.
+This policy enforces consistent and optimal quoting practices by combining two
+requirements:

+1. **Simple strings** (containing no double quotes, @ symbols, or escapes) should use double quotes rather than single quotes
+2. **Quote operators** should use delimiters that minimize the need for escape characters

 #### Rationale

-Double quotes are the "normal" case in Perl, and single quotes should be reserved for cases where they are specifically needed to avoid interpolation or escaping.
+- Double quotes are the "normal" case in Perl, and single quotes should be reserved for cases where they are specifically needed to avoid interpolation or escaping
+- Choosing optimal delimiters for quote operators minimizes escape characters, making code more readable and less error-prone

 #### Examples

-**Bad:**
+**Simple Strings - Bad:**

 ```perl
 my $greeting = 'hello';        # simple string, should use double quotes